ethereumclassic/ethereumclassic.github.io/content/blog/2023-07-04-etc-ecosystem-spotlight-hebeswap-part-ii/index.md

 ![](7.png)

-8. Once, we selected the pair ETC/HEBE to trade, we need to enter the amount of ETC we want to trade.
-For this example, we will select “MAX” to invest all our ETC balance in this wallet.
+8. Once we have selected the pair to trade, ETC/HEBE, we need to enter the amount of ETC we want to trade.
+For this example, we will select “MAX” to invest the entire ETC balance in this wallet.

 ![](8.png)